maguirr4-uo/MealPlanner/README.md

 To run the application on your local machine, follow the instructions in the build.txt document, in the Docs directory.

+The application overall is a little rough around the edges.
+If I have free time from college, I may take some time to polish it.

 ~ Max Aguirre

 ## Description